 Air navigation service providers are either government departments (like DHMI in Turkey, FAA in USA), state-owned companies, or privatised organisations (SERCO).
 The majority of the world’s Air Navigation Service Providers are members of the Civil Air Navigation Services Organisation located at Amsterdam Airport Schiphol.

 Now let’s continue by describing these services.

-Surveillance systems are used by air traffic control to determine the position of aircraft.
+Surveillance: Surveillance systems are used for air traffic control to determine the position of an aircraft.